Jobbik: 2014 Hungarian parliamentary elections

 In November 2013, the party leader Gábor Vona expressed optimism about the election saying that the party planned "no less than election victory in 2014".
-He argued that Jobbik candidates had been faring well in local elections and that opinion surveys had showed that Jobbik was the most popular party among voters aged under 35.
+He argued that Jobbik candidates had been faring well in local elections and that opinion surveys had shown that Jobbik was the most popular party among voters aged under 35.
 The party has prepared its election programme dubbed "We'll say it, we'll solve it", which focuses on guaranteeing people a livelihood, safety and order.
 Vona said his party would initiate a referendum on protecting Hungarian land and on amending Hungary's European Union accession treaty.

 On 26 January 2014, Vona held a rally in London where he sharply criticised the election law for preventing Hungarians living abroad from voting by mail at the parliamentary election.